-5 Written Questions
+5 Written questions

-5 Matching Questions
+5 Matching questions

-- The Fourth Crusade
+- The Third Crusade

 - The Westerners gained knowledge from the Byzantines and the Muslims.
 These ideas helped to enrich European culture.

 - The power of the European kings got stronger because since a lot of knights died, the kings took their land and therefore, directly owned more of the kingdom.
 This helped bring an end to feudalism.
 The Christian Church also became stronger because the Popes took on more Importance

 Seljuq Turks → The Europeans learned New ways to wage war.
 They could undermine walls, learned about catapults, and learned about gunpowder from the Muslims and Byzantines

 What did Phillip II do after the Crusade? → Richard remained in the Holy Land but couldn't capture Jerusalem.
 He made a truce with Saladin

 How did Barbarossa die? → Drowned on the way to the Holy Land and his army turned back